microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 ### Log files of all the tomographic scans performed for this study

-The CSV file [ScanningDetails.csv](https://github.com/microct-ana-unibe-ch/microvasculature-manuscript/blob/main/content/data/ScanningDetails.csv) gives a tabular overview of all the (relevant) parameters of all the scans we performed.
+The table show in [SampleAndScanData.csv](https://github.com/microct-ana-unibe-ch/microvasculature-manuscript/blob/main/content/data/SampleAndScanData.csv) gives a tabular overview on the samples studied and the relevant parameters of the tomographic imaging.
 This file was generated with a [data processing notebook](https://github.com/habi/BrukerSkyScanLogfileRuminator) and contains information read from *all* the log files of *all* the scans we performed.
-A copy of each log file is available [online](https://github.com/microct-ana-unibe-ch/microvasculature-manuscript/tree/main/content/data).
+A copy of each log file is also available [online](https://github.com/microct-ana-unibe-ch/microvasculature-manuscript/tree/main/content/data).
+These log files include *all* the data necessary to exactly replicate the image acquisition.

 ## Data availability